Online Faculty Leaders

 Prior to SNHU, Olges taught in the Big 10, the Big East and with several private colleges.
 He also teaches internationally in Ukraine, Scotland and England.
 He especially enjoys teaching courses involving marriage and couples counseling, research methods and clinical skill development.

-Olges has more than 20 years of clinical experience in a variety of settings including: private practice, residential programs, university counseling centers, inpatient hospitals, intensive outpatient settings, nonprofit organizations and internationally.
+Olges has more than 25 years of clinical experience in a variety of settings, including private practice, residential programs, university counseling centers, inpatient hospitals, intensive outpatient settings, nonprofit organizations and internationally.
 He served on the board of an international charitable foundation where he developed and managed the clinical counseling center in Zhytomyr, Ukraine.

-Olges research interests include international counselor education, counselor education program design and evaluation, spirituality in counseling and treatment modalities for multiple sclerosis.
+His research interests include international counselor education, counselor education program design and evaluation, clinical program design and evaluation and spirituality in counseling.

 Dr. Shawn Parmanand received both his Master of Counseling and his PhD in Counselor Education & Counseling from Idaho State University.
 His master's degree focused on clinical work with marriages, families, and couples.
 Dr. Parmanand is a Licensed Clinical Professional Counselor, a National Certified Counselor, a nationally approved clinical supervisor, and a certified Trauma Focused Cognitive Behavioral Therapist.